-- If a student misses a scheduled exam, the student must contact the Public Safety Telecommunication Program Coordinator by 8:30 a.m. the next business day (a business day is Monday - Friday, 8:00 a.m. to 3:30 p.m.) to make arrangements to test.
-The exam must be taken within the next class session attended. - According to testing design best practices, the following rules apply for tests given on content/subject material. - 1.
+- If a student misses a scheduled exam, the student must contact the Public Safety Telecommunication Program Coordinator by 8:30 a.m. the next business day (a business day is Monday Friday, 8:00 a.m. to 3:30 p.m.) to make arrangements to test.
+The exam must be taken within three days. - According to testing design best practices, the following rules apply for tests given on content/subject material. - 1.
 Extra credit questions are not permissible. - 2.
 Grades cannot exceed 100%. - 3.
 "Throwing out" questions: - a.
 If 35% of the students answer a question incorrectly, the question needs to be reviewed. - b.
 If after review it is determined that a question needs to be eliminated, then all student grades will be calculated on the new total number of questions.
 For example: The test is 50 questions.
 3 questions are determined to be invalid and are eliminated.
-The new 100% = 47 and the grades will be calculated on 47 (not 50). - c.
-Points will not be given to those students who answered the eliminated questions correctly.
+The new 100% = 47 and the grades will be calculated on 47 (not 50).

-- If a test is not taken at the regularly scheduled time, students will lose 10 points off their grade on that test.
+- c.
+Points will not be given to those students who answered the eliminated questions correctly. - If a test is not taken at the regularly scheduled time, students will lose 10 points off their grade on that test.
 Regularly scheduled means the original time and date that a test is scheduled.
 Students who enter the classroom after any of the testing students leave the classroom will be considered as missing the regularly scheduled time and be subject to the 10 point penalty.
 Students who arrive late for a test must take the test the same day.
-The student may be required to take a revised exam. - A student may retake up to one (1) exam for partial grade forgiveness except for the final exam.
-Quizzes may not be made up or retaken.
-Any student who wishes to retake an exam must notify the Public Safety Telecommunication Program Coordinator by 8:30 a.m. the next business day.
+The student may be required to take a revised exam. - A student may retake the mid-term examination for partial grade forgiveness.
+Any student who wishes to retake the mid-term exam must notify the instructor by 8:30 a.m. the next business day.
 The student has three (3) days in which to retake the exam.
 The student may be required to take a revised exam.
-The initial grade and that of the retake exam will be averaged together for an exam score not to exceed 80%.
+The initial grade and that of the retake exam will be averaged together for an exam score not to exceed 80%. - Final Exam grades are final.
+Students may not re-take the final end of course exam. - Mid Term, and Final Examinations will be taken in person, at the LTC computer lab, or in person with the Lead Faculty or Public Safety Telecommunication Program Coordinator.
+The LTC Student ID card will be displayed to the test proctor to be able to sit for the course exams.